puppetlabs/device_manager/README.md

 ### Puppet Job

-On versions of Puppet Enterprise (2017.2.x or lower) that do not support tasks, this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.
+On versions of Puppet Enterprise (2017.2.x or lower) that do not support Puppet Tasks, this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.

 To run `puppet device` for each device with `run_via_exec` set to true, on a specified Puppet agent: